NDruce/HKF/README.md

-# PHF
+# OPF
-PHP/KPHP | Procedural Highload Framework
+Optimized Procedural Framework for PHP 5.4+
+(with possibility to migrate on KPHP).

-In development
+## In development...